Clubs & Organizations

 Student Advocacy Association

-The SAA is the liaison between students and SBOS department faculty and is comprised of student representatives from each concentration area.
+The SAA is the liaison between students and DBOS department faculty and is comprised of student representatives from each concentration area.
 Additionally, SAA organizes a number of workshops and networking events, as well as social events throughout the year.
-Our mission is to support the students of SBOS while enriching your graduate school experience.
+Our mission is to support the students of DBOS while enriching your graduate school experience.

 Black Graduate Student Association